chiguire/gpugems-chap8/writeup/assignment2.md

 This is perfectly illustrated in GPU Gems as cited below:

-“We illustrate this phenomenon in Figure 8-3, where we show two extreme cases.
+We illustrate this phenomenon in Figure 8-3, where we show two extreme cases.
 In the first case (a), the two waves are "in phase" and the amplitudes add up, as in the ray theory.
 In the second case (b), the waves cancel each other, resulting in a wave of zero amplitude.
 These two cases illustrate that waves can interfere both positively and negatively.
 In general, the resulting wave lies somewhere in between these two extremes.
-The first case is, however, the one we are most interested in: When waves interfere in phase, they produce the maximum possible intensity, which eventually will be observed at the receiver.”
+The first case is, however, the one we are most interested in: When waves interfere in phase, they produce the maximum possible intensity, which eventually will be observed at the receiver.

 Image: http://http.developer.nvidia.com/GPUGems/elementLinks/fig08-02.jpg